sophiehart/sa-kws-docs/source/05-reference.rst

 Get App Data
 ----------------

-This function allows to retrieve previous stored data related to the user in that specific app.
+This function allows you to retrieve previous stored data related to the user in that specific app.
 The data is in the form of pair key-values.
 It can be filtered by key name.

 * Function: **app.user.appData.list**